antmicro/ecos-mars-zx3/doc/source/introduction.rst

 Source code and configuration files
 -----------------------------------

-The source of the port is provided with this manual, in a separate :file:`src.tar.bz2` file.
+The source of the port is provided with this manual.

 By default, two general purpose configuration files are provided with the relese.
 See :ref:`ready-made` for details.

-Eventually all the files mentioned above will be made available online.

 Building eCos
 -------------